Sami3610/BioVison/Imaging_system/Hardware/README.md

 ## Overview

-The Biovision Imaging System's hardware suite for diverse and challenging conditions encountered in urban environments ensures the capture of high-quality visual data that is crucial for in-depth and comprehensive ecological analysis.
-This robust suite encompasses a carefully curated selection of components, each chosen for its reliability, performance, and contribution to the system's overall goal of creating an unparalleled urban vegetation mapping solution.
-Key components of this sophisticated hardware setup include:
+Welcome to the overview of the Hardware Components of the BioVision Imaging System.
+Detailed insights into the sophisticated hardware suite, that powers our urban vegetation mapping solution, are provided in this document.
+Designed for operation in diverse and challenging urban environments, high-quality visual data essential for comprehensive ecological analysis is captured by our system.
+Descriptions and visual representations of each key component, demonstrating their role and significance in achieving the system's objectives, will be found below

 ![Biovision Imaging System Hardware Setup](./Images/hardware_components.JPG)